Find out more about us >

 BEFRIENDING is another option – usually a weekly chat with one of our friendly, PVG-checked volunteers.
 Phone calls are possible if you prefer.
 We encourage you to get out for coffee together when you can, and later on you might like to meet some of our other members.
 But home visits are occasionally possible, if you’re unable to go out just now.
 Contact Lynn.

-COMPASSIONATE NEIGHBOURS is a growing social movement to end loneliness and social isolation for people in our communities with a life limiting condition.
-Becoming a Compassionate Neighbour can be hugely rewarding and through building genuine friendships you will have the chance to change lives, including your own.
-We hope you will consider to working alongside us to promote compassion in our local communities.
-More information on Truacanta can be found here
+COMPASSIONATE COMMUNITIES is a growing social movement to end loneliness and social isolation for people in our communities affected by bereavement or by a life-limiting condition.
+Through attending our popular public events or taking part in EASE (End of Life Skills) training, you could learn to support people in your family or community facing these challenges, and help open up the conversation around death and dying.
+Another option is to become a Compassionate Neighbour volunteer through St Columba’s Hospice, which can be hugely rewarding.
+Through building genuine friendships, you will have the chance to change lives, including your own.
+We hope you will consider working alongside us to promote compassion in our local communities.
+More information on EASE training and the Truacanta Project behind it can be found here

 What We Do